Leader-board/OA-and-Interviews/Online Assessments.md

 * the test content has not changed at all.
 * unlike before, partially correct questions (i.e, from a TLE in Q4 that's common with brute-force solutions) are marked with relative generosity.
 It used to be the case that you would get almost nothing from a question that you didn't answer perfectly; this is no longer the case.
-* While CodeSignal provides a conversion table from the 300-850 scale to the 200-600 scale, our observation is that it's too simplified.
+* while CodeSignal provides a conversion table from the 300-850 scale to the 200-600 scale, our observation is that it's too simplified.
 In other words, you cannot use this as a like-for-like conversion between old and new scales, since the parameters used between the two scales have changed (in particular, due to the partial marking changes).
 See [this](https://www.reddit.com/r/csMajors/comments/1444fg3/codesignal_2023_scores_seems_to_be_glitched/) for more examples.
 The consequence of this is that a (say) 779 in the old scale could be a 550 or a 520 (and vice-versa), meaning that you'll have to check your new score to see if it's where you want it to be.

 Relevant CodeSignal articles: